 Commentary.
 Duty schedules should be flexible enough for staff to pursue job-related training and education, in-service workshops, and conferences and meetings during working hours.
-The institutional budget should include provision for travel and fees, and release time for in-service training, and education.
+The institutional budget should include

+Table BLearning Resources Budget As % of Educational & General Expenditures provision for travel and fees, and release time for in-service training, and education.